dommy-AU/Enhanced-RedditViewer-linux/README.md

 - clean media-first layout
 - no comments section
 - subreddit and user search
+- exact subreddit and exact user browsing
+- on-page results filtering
+- broader Extended search inside the current subreddit or user feed
+- grouped handling for multi-media Reddit posts
 - unique media filtering to reduce duplicates
 - supports direct images, preview images, Reddit-hosted videos and GIF-style clips
-- videos and GIF-style clips are **lazy-loaded** to keep the page more responsive
+- videos and GIF-style clips are lazy-loaded to keep the page more responsive
-- pauses off-screen looping clips to reduce load
-- tries to collect up to **100 unique media items per page**
 - supports direct file downloads
 - supports Reddit video downloads with audio when `ffmpeg` is installed
 - includes a custom hero image from the `static` folder
+- exposes a simple local health endpoint

 ---